OmkarDabade/blockchain-internet-voting-backend/README.md

 ## Demo of the website

-For a basic demo without a server and without any login credentials.
-[Visit Here](https://omkardabade.github.io/Blockchain-Internet-Voting-Frontend)

 For full fledged, hosted website with a server backend please follow as mentioned below.
 (It may or may not work)